 New York: The Naked Cowboy

-Unlike other states, New York’s weirdest treasure is not a monument or building; instead, it’s the free-moving Naked Cowboy.
-Robert John Burck is an artist from Ohio who has become an iconic state symbol due to his performances in New York City’s Times Square.
-It’s hard to miss him, seeing as he dons only a cowboy hat, boots, and white underwear.
+Unlike other states, New York's weirdest treasure is not a monument or building; instead, it's the Naked Cowboy.
+Robert John Burck is an artist from Ohio who has become an iconic state symbol due to his performances in New York City's Times Square.
+It's hard to miss him, seeing as he dons only a cowboy hat, boots, and white underwear.

 North Carolina: The World's Largest Chest of Drawers

-In High Point, North Carolina, a 32-foot-tall chest of drawers sits right off the side of the road.
-Built in 1926, it was intended to mark High Point as the furniture capital of the world, with two socks hanging out of the middle drawer to honor the town’s hosiery industry.
+In High Point, North Carolina, a 32-foot-tall chest of drawers is located right off the side of the road.
+Built in 1926, it was intended to mark High Point as the furniture capital of the world, with two socks hanging out of the middle drawer to honor the town's hosiery industry.

 If you're looking for giant traffic light-colored cutouts of expeditioners Lewis and Clark and Sacagawea, then Bismark, North Dakota, is the place for you.
 The bright, abstract statues stand nearly 30 feet tall and are housed alongside a replica of the 1800s keelboat that they used.

 Newark, Ohio, is home to the only basket-shaped building in America.
 The seven-story building was created in 1997 as the headquarters for The Longaberger Company and was designed as a replica of the manufacturer's popular picnic basket.

 The world's largest pop bottle sits outside of Pops restaurant in Arcadia, Oklahoma, on the iconic Route 66.
 Taking after the road it is located on, the pop bottle, referred to as "Bubbles," is 66 feet tall and is covered by hundreds of multi-colored LED lights.

 Oregon: The World's Smallest Park